labsyspharm/vae-paper/README.md

 ```

- To re-run any of the Jupyter Notebooks, you must first download the required [input data](s3://lsp-public-data/baker-2025-vae/) from our public Amazon S3 bucket by running the `download.py` script located the `src` folder.
-This will also download a folder containing precomputed notebook output files:
+ To re-run the Jupyter Notebooks, you must first download the required [input data](s3://lsp-public-data/baker-2025-vae/) from our public Amazon S3 bucket.
+This can be done by running the `download.py` script located the `src` folder.
+In addition to the input data, this script will also download a folder containing precomputed Notebook output files (`output_precomputed`):
 ```bash
 python src/download.py

 ```
- Note: XXXGB of storage space is required to download the complete file set.
+ Note: ~423GB of storage space is required to download the complete set of files.

- To re-run any of the Notebooks, double click on a .ipynb notebook file at the left and the Notebook will appear at the right.
-Next click the `double-arrow` button at the top of the Notebook to restart the kernel and run all cells.
+ To re-run any of the Notebooks, double click on a .ipynb file at the left of the Jupyter Lab interface and the Notebook will open at the right.
+Then click the double-arrow button at the top of the Notebook to restart the kernel and run all cells.
+Any Notebook output will be saved to a folder called `ouput` at the top level of the respository.

 ---

 ## MORPHӔUS Source Code and Demo

-Source code for the MORPHÆUS data analysis pipeline is freely available for academic re-use under the MIT license, available on [GitHub](https://github.com/labsyspharm/vae), and archived on Zenodo.
+Source code for the [MORPHÆUS data analysis pipeline](https://github.com/labsyspharm/vae) is freely available on GitHub for academic re-use under the MIT license and is also archived on Zenodo.

-To test the pipeline, first ensure that the input data have been downloaded from S3 as specified above, then navigate to the `demo` directory and run the following command:
+To demo the pipeline, be sure that the input data files have first been downloaded from S3 as described above, then navigate to the `demo` directory and run the following command:
 ```bash
 vae config.yml
 ```
-This will launch the pipeline on a small subsample of data from the CyCIF-1A image presented in the paper, demonstrating all major modules ranging from CSV subsampling and image patch generation, to VAE model training, plot visualization, and concept saliency analysis.
+This will execute the pipeline on a small subsample of data from the CyCIF-1A image presented in the paper, demonstrating all major modules ranging from single-cell CSV subsampling and image patch generation, to VAE model training, plot visualization, and concept saliency analysis.

 Note: demo results will differ from those shown in the paper due to the use of a smaller training dataset and fewer training epochs.
-Epochs in the demo are estimated to complete in about 30sec - 1min running locally on CPUs.
-For this subsample, ~100 epochs are required before learned reconstructions begin to resemble cells and data start to cluster.
-Lightly pre-trained encoder and decoder networks are provided so that the training step can be skipped.
+Each epoch is estimated to complete in about 30sec - 1min running locally on CPUs.
+In this example, ~100 epochs are required before learned reconstructions begin to resemble cells and the data start to form clusters in feature space.
+As a convenience, lightly pre-trained encoder and decoder networks are provided so that VAE model training can be skipped.
+For those wishing to train the model themselves, please comment out the encoder and decoder .hdf5 files and the `TRAIN_VAE.txt` checkpoint file prior to executing the pipeline.

 ---